MFA - Acting

 In addition, the program develops students as teachers and utilizes teaching and the development of teaching pedagogy to further develop the student’s understanding of his/her own craft and theory.
 Teaching assistantships are available to qualified applicants who have been admitted to the graduate program.
 These are awarded annually on a competitive basis and are renewable depending on the candidate's progress and job performance and the instruction needs of the program.
 All applicants are considered for these awards.
 Students need not apply under separate cover.
 Teaching assistants are required to register for nine credits each semester.

 A class of four actors will normally be accepted every three years.
-The current class is in their first year.
+The current class is in their second year.
 Applications will be accepted for the 2018-2021 rotation beginning Fall 2017: visit http://umt.edu/grad/Programs/Theatre.php for details on how to initiate the application process.